caseychourney/hypescore/README.md

-# hypescore
+# HypeScore MVP

-MVP for the HypeScore.net movie/TV/game rating platform
+This is the starter project for HypeScore.net built with Next.js.